gjp/pdf-barber/README.md

 ```
 Other options:

-`--dryrun` will display the calculated CropBox without writing a new file
+`--dryrun` will display the calculated CropBox without writing a new file.

 `--tmpdir DIR` will render the working files to the specified directory and retain them, so you can see what the renderer is doing.
 WARNING: Using the same tmpdir for multiple runs will cause odd behavior.

 ## What else do I need?